 The precise differences between the two vary depending on who you ask.
 Essentially social media monitoring is focused on identifying what’s being said by individuals online and responding to those specific posts if necessary.
 Social media listening aims to identify broader learnings from many conversations.

-Basically, social media monitoring is micro (monitoring what individuals are saying) and social media listening is macro (listening broadly to assess sentiment).
+Basically, social media monitoring is micro (monitoring what individuals are saying).
+Social media listening is macro (listening broadly to assess sentiment).

-However, the two terms are often used interchangeably, which can complicate things.
+However, brands often use the two terms interchangeably, which can complicate things.
 Given that, it can be helpful to simply think of them as part of the same strategy.
 They both observe what’s being said about your brand online in order to gain insights and take action.